sarveshkale2000/AWS_Static_Scalable_Website/README.md

-# Static Website with High Availability & Scalability on AW
+# Static Website with High Availability & Scalability on AWS

 ## Overview